thesunny/shampoo/README.md

 #### Multiple Browserify Bundles

-You can have multiple builds going on simultaneously as well:
+You can have multiple builds going on simultaneously:

 ```js
 grunt.initConfig({